The End of Passport Stamps: Digital Borders 2026

 Stay Prepared: Your 2026 Digital Checklist

-- Update your UKVI Account: Ensure your newest passport is linked to your digital status.
+- Update your UKVI Account: Ensure your newest passport is linked to your digital eVisa status.
+Without this, airlines can deny boarding.

 How TravelReady Protects You